objcio/articles/2014-10-10-receipt-validation.md

 Once the analysis is done, some common attacks can be performed against your application to bypass or hack the receipt validation code:

-- **Receipt replacement**: if you fail to properly validate the receipt, an attacker can use a receipt from another application that appears to be legitimate.
+- **Receipt replacement** — if you fail to properly validate the receipt, an attacker can use a receipt from another application that appears to be legitimate.
-- **Strings replacement**: if you fail to hide/obfuscate the strings involved in the validation (i.e. `en0`, `_MASReceipt`, bundle identifier, or bundle version), you give the attacker the ability to replace *your* strings *with* his or her strings.
+- **Strings replacement** — if you fail to hide/obfuscate the strings involved in the validation (i.e. `en0`, `_MASReceipt`, bundle identifier, or bundle version), you give the attacker the ability to replace *your* strings with *his or her* strings.
-- **Code bypass**: if your validation code uses well-known functions or patterns, an attacker can easily locate the place where the application validates the receipt and bypass it by modifying some assembly code.
+- **Code bypass** — if your validation code uses well-known functions or patterns, an attacker can easily locate the place where the application validates the receipt and bypass it by modifying some assembly code.
-- **Shared library swap**: if you are using an external shared library for cryptography (like OpenSSL), an attacker can replace *your* copy of OpenSSL with *his or her* copy and thus bypass anything that relies on the cryptographic functions.
+- **Shared library swap** — if you are using an external shared library for cryptography (like OpenSSL), an attacker can replace *your* copy of OpenSSL with *his or her* copy and thus bypass anything that relies on the cryptographic functions.
-- **Function override/injection**: this kind of attack consists of patching well-known functions (user or system ones) at runtime by prepending a shared library to the application's shared library path.
+- **Function override/injection** — this kind of attack consists of patching well-known functions (user or system ones) at runtime by prepending a shared library to the application's shared library path.
 The [mach_override][github-mach-override] project makes that dead simple.

 ### Secure Practices